 Clicking on each section within the To Dos queue provides the exact sources of conflict which you’ll need to address.
 For example:

 Review your potentially Invalid References, and confirm that a segment is valid or should be excluded; claims made against this reference portion will all be routed for manual review until the potentially invalid reference segment is addressed.

 Review your Reference Overlaps, and communicate directly with the other partner and specify which party owns the exclusive rights to overlapping sections.
 This allows Content ID to correctly execute claims.
-Some users list ways they can be contacted in their channel.
-Learn more about how to contact other users here.
+Some creators list ways they can be contacted in their channel.
+Learn more about how to get in touch with others here.